olaven/exam-PG5100/README.md

 # Enterprise Exam
 [![Build Status](https://travis-ci.com/olaven/exam-PG5100.svg?token=zTzVh5wrqM89cpyf9qVd&branch=master)](https://travis-ci.com/olaven/exam-PG5100)

+## Application topic
+This application is a site where users can rank cards in a card-game - the made-up game "GwentStone".
+Each card has a title and a description.
+Users may rank them, and leave small comments about the rank they gave.
+Cards are (in my application) administrated by admin-users.
+Parts of the site is available to both registered users and non-users.
+Only users are able to contribute (i.e. vote/rank).

 ## General notes
 * I have configured a maven-plugin to build a Docker-image in the "package"-phase.
 Will be visible in "verify"-logging.
 * `mvn clean verify` will run frontend-tests locally _and_ in docker.
 Normally, this is would be unnecessary,